College of the Arts at Kennesaw State University

 The Joe Mack Wilson Building is home to numerous classrooms, music studios, a theatre technology classroom, and the offices of the Dean of the College of the Arts, the Department of Music and the Department of Theatre and Performance Studies.

 Next to the Fine Arts Gallery is the 320-seat Howard Logan Stillwell Theater, a contemporary proscenium theatre with the option of an orchestra pit or an extended apron.
-It features a computer controlled lighting system and a state-of-the-art sound system.
+It features a computer controlled lighting system and a state-of-the-art sound system and is home to many large performances by the Department of Theatre and Performance Studies.

 The Studio Theater, located next to the Stillwell, is an intimate laboratory theatre used for classes and experimental and contemporary productions.